edriso/iomeh/README.md

 ### 4. Compete by Season

-Activities are validated to current season for fair competition:
+Rankings are organized quarterly for fair competition:

 | Season | Months | Period |
 |--------|--------|--------|